Guide to applying for housing assistance

 - you have 1 financial need which shows you are experiencing significant financial difficulties, making it hard for you to have your housing needs met through other housing options, and your household income is within the eligibility limits.

-- be earning within the social housing income eligibility limits for your household
+- be receiving income within the social housing income eligibility limits for your household

 - have an independent income so you can pay rent and financially manage a tenancy.